-0.5 - 4.0 Units /1.5 - 12.0 hours LAB
+0.5 - 4.0 Units /1.5 - 12.0 hours LAB Credit course for grade or Pass/No Pass

 This course will enable students to explore areas of interest independent of the usual instructional setting.
 Student and instructor agree upon a program of study, research, reading or activity which is individually tailored to the needs and interests of the student and which is outlined in an Independent Study Proposal.
 Units are earned based on satisfactory performance and completion of 48 hours of coursework per unit.